danReynolds/MUS246/lec4.md

 ## King Kong (1933)

 * Worried that it would be a flop
-* Steiner asked to do a compiled score
+* Steiner was asked to do a compiled score
 * Convinces producer to create original score

 The initial screenings without music had people laughing, not afraid.
 But Steiner wrote his own score, and people loved it.